bentoml/BentoML/docs/source/deployment/sql_server.rst

     GO

-After running the final query you can see the predictions in form of a table.
+After executing the final query you can see the predictions in form of a table.
+To disconnect from the server, click the disconnect icon on the left panel under
+Object Explorer in SSMS.
 The model is served with SQL server easily with the help of BentoML.